sovrynn/ecdo/2-ADHOC-EVIDENCE/human-built-structures/README.md

 # Human Built ECDO-related Structures

-This folder is for structures humans have built that is related to ECDO events.
+This folder is for structures humans have built that are potentially related to ECDO events.

 ## Potential Leads